SimianLogic/Mesh_LD24/readme.markdown

 MAJOR TODOs
 ===============
 * add a pixel after each level
+* only allow pixels connected to the main body
 * player pixel budgets (remove pixel to get one back)
 * automatically scale an arena to the next size if the player won't fit in the spawn position
 * path editor for motion/AI meshes